adal

 Note: When you use text optimizor, ensure you call configure_backward_engine_engine too.

+Evaluate predictions against the ground truth samples.
 Run evaluation on samples using parallel processing.
-Utilizes evaluate_one_sample defined by the user.
+Utilizes prepare_eval defined by the user.

 Metadata is used for storing context that you can find from generator input.